mirsiadaty/LM-response-quality/README.md

 ```

 the LM answer uses a completely different internet resource (using www.weather.gov instead of api.openweathermap.org), in addition to a different code structure (printing versus saving as file, also using a loop versus repeatedly calling the same function):

+1. Using different internet resource, www.weather.gov instead of api.openweathermap.org
+2. Saving the output into a file versus printing it on monitor
+3. Using loop to process each item in the list (names of US states) versus repeatedly calling the same function on every item

 ```
 <PyCode>